Search for or comment on a planning application

 You should check the Public Access website to see the final decision taken on the application.

-Comments about a particular case are available to view at the Town Hall — ask for Development Management Administration at reception.
+Comments about a particular case are available to view at Be First’s Office, 9th Floor Maritime House, Barking IG11 8HG – ask for Development Management Administration at reception.

 Common planning issues Toggle accordion